barryclark/jekyll-now/projects.md

-## You can email me at emilypmendez@gmail.com if you would like to contact me.
+## Hope to hear from you soon! :mailbox:

 # [Click To Send Email to emilypmendez@gmail.com](mailto:emilypmendez@gmail.com)